edertone/TurboBuilder/TurboBuilder-Node/extras/help/tests.md

 To create a hard symlink to the xampp webserver htdocs folder for example

 Make sure the web server is running while launching tests!

+### Disable Google analytics on your local windows machine to avoid data to be sent to your site by the tests

+Edit the windows hosts file: "C:\Windows\System32\drivers\etc\hosts"

+Put the following lines at the end:

+    127.0.0.1 google-analytics.com
+    127.0.0.1 www.google-analytics.com
+    127.0.0.1 ssl.google-analytics.com
+    127.0.0.1 googletagmanager.com
+    127.0.0.1 www.googletagmanager.com

+Restart your computer